 Ensure these topics align with Real User Problems.
 People must be searching for the solution, even if they aren't using these exact keywords yet.

 - Who is the "Power User"?
-(Identify the customer who actually spends money, not the casual browser)
+(Identify the customer who actually spends money)

 - What are competitors missing?
 (Are they too broad?
-Do they ignore pricing?
-Do they ignore specific use-cases?)
+Do they ignore pricing?)

 - What is the "Hook"?
 (Is it efficiency?
 Aesthetics?
 Safety?
 Status?)